 Account upgrade 1–2 business days Ongoing higher limit

-Switch to Schwab or Fidelity Days (account opening) Unlimited, long-term solution
+Switch to Schwab or Fidelity Days (account opening) High-limit, long-term solution

 When ATM Limits Still Aren’t Enough